How High Protein Diets May Increase Heart Attack Risk - UrduPoint

 Razani."To see if protein has an effect on cardiovascular health, [in our study] we tripled the amount of protein that the mice receive in the high fat, high protein diet keeping the fat constant.

 Protein went from 15% to 46% of calories for these mice," he explains.Dr.
-Razani and his team soon found that the rodents that had fed on the high fat, high protein diet had not just developed atherosclerosis a condition characterized by the buildup of arterial plaque but that this was significantly worse than in the mice that had eaten the high fat, low protein diet.
+Razani and his team soon found that the rodents that had fed on the high fat, high protein diet had not just developed atherosclerosis a condition characterized by the buildup of arterial plaque but that this was significantly worse than in the mice that had eaten the high fat, low protein diet.‘A recipe for heart attack'Mammal bodies, the researchers explain, actually have a first-line defense against arterial plaque.

+A type of white blood cells called "macrophages" usually "pick up" on the presence of these deposits and remove them.However, sometimes they are unequal to the task.
+When this happens, macrophages die, leaving arterial plaque to continue to build up."In mice on the high protein diet, their plaques were a macrophage graveyard," Dr.

+Razani says, commenting on what he and his team found.The researchers also looked into the mechanism through which dietary protein may contribute to the creation of unstable arterial plaque.